-Like any urban legend or media sensation, the alleged curse grew to epic proportions over the years.
+Like any urban legend or media sensation, the alleged "curse of the pharaohs" grew to epic proportions over the years.
 Here are nine people who might make you believe in such things, and one who should have been a direct recipient of Tut's wrath but got off with nary a scratch.

 The man who financed the excavation of King Tut's tomb was the first to succumb to the supposed curse.
 Lord Carnarvon accidentally tore open a mosquito bite while shaving and ended up dying of blood poisoning shortly thereafter.
 This occurred a few months after the tomb was opened and a mere six weeks after the press started reporting on the "mummy's curse," which was thought to afflict anyone associated with disturbing the mummy.
-Legend has it that when Lord Carnarvon died, all of the lights in his house mysteriously went out.
+Legend has it that when Lord Carnarvon died, all the lights in his house—or, according to some accounts, the lights in all of Cairo—mysteriously went out.

-Howard Carter, the archaeologist who discovered the tomb, gave a paperweight to his friend Ingham as a gift.
+Howard Carter, the archaeologist who discovered the tomb, gave a paperweight to his friend Bruce Ingham as a gift.
 The paperweight appropriately (or perhaps quite inappropriately) consisted of a mummified hand wearing a bracelet that was supposedly inscribed with the phrase, "cursed be he who moves my body."
-Ingham's house burned to the ground not long after receiving the gift, and when he tried to rebuild, it was hit with a flood.
+Ingham did not die from the mummy's curse, though his house burned to the ground not long after receiving the gift.
+When he tried to rebuild, it was hit with a flood.

 Gould was a wealthy American financier and railroad executive who visited the tomb of Tutankhamen in 1923 and fell sick almost immediately afterward.
 He never really recovered and died of a pneumonia a few months later.

-Evelyn-White, a British archaeologist, visited Tut's tomb and may have helped excavate the site.
-After seeing death sweep over about two dozen of his fellow excavators by 1924, Evelyn-White hung himself—but not before writing, allegedly in his own blood, "I have succumbed to a curse which forces me to disappear."
+Evelyn-White, a British archaeologist, visited King Tut's tomb and may have helped excavate the site.
+After seeing death sweep over about two dozen of his fellow excavators by 1924, Evelyn-White died by suicide—but not before writing, allegedly in his own blood, "I have succumbed to a curse which forces me to disappear."

 American Egyptologist Aaron Ember was friends with many of the people who were present when the tomb was opened, including Lord Carnarvon.
 Ember died in 1926, when his house in Baltimore burned down less than an hour after he and his wife hosted a dinner party.
 He could have exited safely, but his wife encouraged him to save a manuscript he had been working on while she fetched their son.
 Sadly, they and the family's maid died in the catastrophe.
 The name of Ember's manuscript?
 The Egyptian Book of the Dead.

 Bethell was Lord Carnarvon's secretary and the first person behind Carter to enter the tomb.
-He died in 1929 under suspicious circumstances: He was found smothered in his room at an elite London gentlemen's club.
-Soon after, the Nottingham Post mused, "The suggestion that the Hon.
+He died in 1929 under suspicious circumstances—though one modern historian has attributed his death to the work of Satanist killer Alastair Crowley.
+Bethell was found smothered in his room at an elite London gentlemen's club.
+Soon after, the Nottingham Evening Post mused, "The suggestion that the Hon.
 Richard Bethell had come under the ‘curse’ was raised last year, when there was a series of mysterious fires at it home, where some of the priceless finds from Tutankhamen’s tomb were stored."
 No evidence of a connection between artifacts and Bethell's death was established, though.

-Breasted, another famous Egyptologist of the day, was working with Carter when the tomb was opened.
+Breasted, another famous Egyptologist of the day, a member of Carter's team when the King Tut's tomb was opened.
 Shortly thereafter, he allegedly returned home to find that his pet canary had been eaten by a cobra—and the cobra was still occupying the cage.
 Since the cobra is a symbol of the Egyptian monarchy, and a motif that kings wore on their headdresses to represent protection, this was a rather ominous sign.
 Breasted himself didn't die until 1935, although his death did occur immediately after a trip to Egypt.